Lecture 1. An Introduction to AMG

 Teaching assistants: Juncai He and Xiaodong Jia (Peking University)

-Part 2.
-Generalization, optimization dynamics and robustness of deep neural networks
+Lecture 3.
+Generalization, optimization dynamics and robustness of multilayer neural networks

 Speaker: Zhanxing Zhu, Peking University